codesharedot/qtum-price-ruby/README.md

-# iota price ruby
+# neo price ruby

-Gets the iota price with Ruby (from JSON).
+Gets the neo price with Ruby (from JSON).

 https://ruby-lang.co